Frequently Asked Questions

 How is the project funded?

-It is anticipated that the D Line project will be funded by a mix of federal, state and Metropolitan Council funds.
+The D Line project is fully funded by a mix of federal, state and Metropolitan Council funds.